emacs-eask/easky/README.md

 | `easky-lint-keywords`      | Run keywords linter |
 | `easky-lint-regexps`       | Run relint          |

+> 💡 These extenral tools are automatically installed in your sandbox!

 ### 🔍 Testing

 Commands to help you test your packages: